-The product of the single conditional probability distribution is used to define the distribution of the intersection, assuming that the joint conditional probability distribution of each constraint obeys the Gaussian distribution.
+The product of the single conditional probability distribution is used to define the distribution of the intersection, assuming that each constraint’s joint conditional probability distribution obeys the Gaussian distribution.

-To satisfy each requirement, each individual distribution must have a high density in the region in order to make the multiplication and integral distribution have a high density in the region.
+To satisfy each requirement, each distribution must have a high density in the region to make the multiplication and integral distribution have a high density in the region.
 The focus of PoE GAN is on how to combine each input.

 To blend the changes of different types of inputs, the PoE GAN generator uses a global PoE-Net.
 Each modal input is encoded as a feature vector, which is subsequently summarized into the global PoE-Net using PoE.
-The decoder not only uses the global PoE-output, Net’s but also connects the segmentation and sketch encoders directly to the output images.
+The decoder uses the global PoE-output, Net’s, and connects the segmentation and sketch encoders directly to the output images.

 The global PoE-Net has the following structure: a possible feature vector z0 is used as a sample to use PoE, and then MLP processes the feature to produce the feature vector w.